kellyiscute/kellyiscute/README.md

 **A friendly warning: DO NOT CALL ME BY MY LEGAL NAME, otherwise...... you won't know what will happen.**
 A frontend developer with the knowledge and ability to develop backend apps and deploy apps;

-- 🔭 I’m currently working on featherApi, a lightweight dart serverside api framework
+- 🔭 I’m currently working on my own raycast extension to boost my productivity
 - 💗 Loves Dart and typescript
 - 💬 Ask me about ANYTHING
 - 📫 How to reach me: WeChat/QQ: 1007610883